If you're a human being, you've been stressed. But stress doesn't have to be a constant in life.

 Conversely, being in or around nature has a natural, soothing effect on us.
 Encourage your employees to bring plants in.
 The greener your office, the better.
 And the less stressed out you’ll be.
 Even plants can help purify the air—a bonus for all those breathing exercises you'll be doing.

 Taking breaks at work is absolutely critical.
 Taking breaks helps us problem solve, destress, and move our bodies more throughout the day.

 Encourage employees to take a full lunch break—and set the example.
 Update your status on Slack to "Taking a break," and turn off your notifications.

-Okay, there might not be any “silver bullet” to eliminating stress in your office, but this last idea pays big dividends, but it’s the hardest to pull off.
+There might not be any “silver bullet” to eliminating stress in your office, but this last idea pays big dividends.

 In our current work culture, results matter.
 But those results often come at a huge human cost.
 The ultimate stress reliever lives within the control of every single company, and it’s called work-life balance.